 What is a pre-approval?

-A pre-approval should be considered as a rate hold rather than the guarantee of mortgage approval.
+You should consider a pre-approval a rate hold, rather than the guarantee of mortgage approval.
 This rate hold usually lasts for 90 – 120 days.
 Therefore, giving you time to explore the market before making an offer on a home.
 A rate hold usually means that a lender is willing to review your application further based on the financial details that you have provided to your Broker.
 The rate hold protects you in the event that rates go up but will still allow you to access lower rates if they are available at the time you make an offer.
 It is important to note that if your financial position changes, you may not qualify for this rate when you submit your application.

 The preapproval process will check your credit score and present your current financial position to the lender.
-Though a pre-approval will not guarantee a mortgage, it will give you a maximum purchase price that you can be approved for.
+Though a pre-approval will not guarantee a mortgage, it will give you a maximum purchase price that you can work with.
 Once you have a pre-approval in place, you can start your house hunt with more confidence!

 Even though, on paper, a pre-qualification and pre-approval are similar and require many of the same documents, starting with a pre-qualification saves you time, heartaches, and headaches.
 If you’re starting your mortgage journey soon and wondering what your first step should be, consider meeting with a mortgage broker for a pre-qualification.
 This will usually depend on whether you are considering buying a home soon or just trying to understand what you need to do to prepare for purchasing a home in the future.